How to Find the Right Divorce Attorney

 The biggest mistake you could make is handling your own case.
-The Family Court is full of hidden dangers and is not the place to experiment.
-Action in court is fast and furious, and the stakes are high.
+The Family Court is full of hidden dangers.
+Action in court is fast and the stakes are high.
 Court orders have long-term serious consequences and can turn lives upside down if not handled correctly.

 You Must Get a Return on Investment

 When you are angry at your spouse, you want to fight about everything.
-But, if you pay your lawyer $5,000 in fees just to get an extra $50 per month in child support, is it worth it?
+But, if you pay $5,000 in fees just to get an extra $50 per month in child support, is it worth it?
 If your child is 2 years old, yes.
-If your child is 17, the answer is no. You have to keep the big picture in mind at all times.
+If your child is 17, no. You have to keep the big picture in mind.
 Know what really matters and focus on getting that.
 Otherwise, you may not get what you want and could end up with a gigantic legal bill.

 Contact Our Leading Massachusetts Divorce Lawyers